telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 This knowledge base article gives solution to the following scenario:

 * Some or none of the Grid columns have a `Width`.
-* The Columns without `Width` disappear or shrink when:
+* The columns without a `Width` shrink too much or disappear when the browser window or the Grid become narrow.
+This phenomenon occurs no matter if the Grid shows a horizontal scrollbar or not.
     * There are too many Columns.
     * Some or all Columns `Width`s are too big.
     * The browser viewport becomes too narrow.